-There is a rather more official bio of me available here.
-What I tend to spend most of my time on these days is serving as the Associate Dean for International Affairs in Indiana’s College of Arts ans Sciences.
+I spent a lot of my time over the past four and a half years as Associate Dean for Diversity and Inclusion & International Affairs (these are two separate offices) in Indiana University’s College of Arts and Sciences.
 Formerly, I served as chairperson of The Department of Slavic and East European Languages and Cultures at Indiana University.
-I also currently serve as President of The American Literary Translators Association and as senior editor at Autumn Hill Books.
-I’m also in the midst of translating a very long, very good book by Miljenko Jergovic, which is due to the publisher (Archipelago Books) in May 2017.
+I also formerly served as President of The American Literary Translators Association and currently as senior editor at Autumn Hill Books.
+I recently finished translating a very long, very good book by Miljenko Jergović, which will be published by Archipelago Books in May of 2021.
 I’m also trying to be a dad.
 And a husband.
 Here’s a picture of me trying to explain it all without moving my mouth.

 From 2009-2013, I spent a lot of time as Editor-in-chief at The Iowa Review.

 This book took me a good ten years to complete, partly because I didn’t have the expertise to do it alone.
 (I am indebted to the two other people listed on the cover, my friends David Depew and Cinzia Blum, for making it possible to finally manage it.)

 Materada, by Fulvio Tomizza, was my first published book-length translation, and Michael Henry Heim was the editor at the Northwestern UP series that published it (Writings from an Unbound Europe, a great series now defunct).
 That experience taught me how to edit.